jesseeproductions/coupon-creator/readme.txt

 6. Coupon Options

 == Changelog ==
+* Fixed Coupon Inserter so categories show in dropdown
+* Added default value to status variable to remove undefined notices
+* Removed the_content filter from terms and manually run each function now to remove conflicts with other plugins

 = 2.0.2 April 9th, 2015 =
 * Fixed tabs on reload of options or editor it returns you to the same tab
 * Secured wp_remote_get function with esc_url_raw on add_query_arg call